British Isles Family History Society – U.S.A.

 Programs and speakers are subject to change.
 Unless otherwise noted, all events are held at:

-Los Angeles Family History Library (LAFHL)
+(formerly the Los Angeles Family History Library (LAFHL),

-(formerly the Los Angeles Regional Family History Center (LARFHC))
+formerly the Los Angeles Regional Family History Center (LARFHC)

 10741 Santa Monica Blvd. (enter from Eastborne at Manning)